Introduction

 assert Max(-1, 0) == 0

-I like the example based approach.
-If the synthesizer produces something unexpected, it’s easy to refine it.
-Just add a few more examples or change It is easier than writing specifications.
-It also feels more interactive.
-This video is a fantastic demo of this kind of interactive programming session.
+I like this one better.
+It’s much easier than doing formal reasoning.
+It feels more interactive.
+This video is a fantastic demo of what I mean.
 In it, the presenter tries to synthesize a program to extract users’ first and last names from emails.

-Of course, there’s no rule that we have to use one approach or the other.
-If you already type-check, you can also run the program to see if the assertions hold.
-It’ll be more computationally expensive though.
+It is not either or.
+We can run the type checker and run it against the examples.
 Victor Taelin’s SupGen uses both approaches.
 There’s also Smyth, which has interactive examples on their website you can play with.
 I think they’re planning on integrating it into the Hazel programming language.
 I highly recommend checking it out as well.

 Enumerating Programs